Online Resource Allocation in Episodic Markov Decision Processes: ONLINE DUAL METHOD

 Next, the algorithm executes policy $\pi_t$ for episode $t$.
-The algorithm stops if the remaining amount of resources becomes less than 1.
+The algorithm stops if the remaining budget becomes less than 1.
 Remember that $g_t(s,a,h)\in[0,1]$ for any $(s,a,h,t)\in\cS\times\cA\times [H]\times[T]$.
 Hence, we would not violate the resource consumption constraint if we run the process only when the remaining resource budget is greater than or equal to 1.

 At the end of each episode, the algorithm updates the dual variable for the resource consumption constraint.
 The dual update rule